kamaroly/kamaroly/README.md

 ### Hi there 👋

-**Lambert KAMARO** is a father, husband, and a tech lead.
-I am a tech lead with passion for developing, integrating, and operating world class software services in established and emergent markets.
+**Lambert KAMARO** is a father, husband, and a tech lead with passion for developing, integrating, and operating world class software services in established and emergent markets.

 Here's a little bit about myself: